syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Ajax-Content-Load-Load-on-Demand.md

 {% endhighlight %}

-N> To render the Tab Control you can use either Razor or Tag helper code as given in the above code snippet.
+N> To render the tab Control, you can use either Razor or Tag helper code as given in the previous code snippet.

-The following screenshot illustrates the First Tab with the sub Tab control using Load on Demand.
+The following screenshot illustrates the first Tab with the sub tab control using Load on Demand.

 ![](Ajax-Content-Load-Load-on-Demand_images/Ajax on load.JPG)